I know I don't qualify for aid. Should I still complete the FAFSA?

 If you can't provide information because your parents refuse to complete the FAFSA, then your options are limited.
 Your parents should understand that:

 We suggest you explain these facts to your parents to see if they change their mind.
-However, the last option is to apply for an Direct Unsubsidized Loan by completing the Parental Non Support form available in the Office of Financial Aid Services.
-We do not recommend this since you will only be eligible for loans and never considered for grants, scholarships or student employment.
+However, the last option is to apply for a Direct Unsubsidized Loan by completing the Parental Non-Support form available in the Financial Aid Office.
+We do not recommend this since you will only be eligible for loans and never considered for grants, scholarships or work-study.

 If you can't provide parental information because you have an extreme circumstance, you may be eligible for a Dependency Override.
 Overrides are done on a case-by-case basis and requires significant documentation from you.
-Check with the Office of Financial Aid Services to see if you qualify for a Dependency Override.
+Check with the Financial Aid Office to see if you qualify for a Dependency Override.
 Some situations include:

 I earned a Bachelor's Degree in another country.
 Do I qualify for financial aid?